zurichat/zurimain/docs/CONTRIBUTING.md

 In order to contribute to this project, the entire process follows the following structure

-- You identify an [issue](https://linear.app/zurichat2/team/ZUR/all) you want to work on, or is assigned to you.
+- You identify an [issue](https://github.com/zurichat/zurimain/issues) you want to work on, or is assigned to you.
 - You make changes that solves this issue, you then write tests (Where required) and ensure that it passes.
-- You open a pull request, which will be reviewed by your Team lead or PR Lead, and merged if it checks the right boxes.
+- You open a pull request, which will be reviewed by the zuri chat team, and merged if it checks the right boxes.

-Congratulations, you have just contributed,🎉🎉🎉 now pick another [issue](https://linear.app/zurichat2/team/ZUR/all) and repeat the same process.
+Congratulations, you have just contributed,🎉🎉🎉 now pick another [issue](https://github.com/zurichat/zurimain/issues) and repeat the same process.

 ## Editor setup